gesel-inc/gesel-spec/README.md

 `tokens-names.tsv` is a tab-separated file where each line corresponds to a token.
 Each line contains the delta-encoded set indices for all sets that contain the corresponding token in their names.
+Set indices for each token should be unique.

 `tokens-descriptions.tsv` is a tab-separated file where each line corresponds to a token.
 Each line contains the delta-encoded set indices for all sets that contain the corresponding token in their descriptions.
+Set indices for each token should be unique.

 `tokens-names.tsv.ranges.gz` is a Gzip-compressed file where each line corresponds to a set in `tokens-names.tsv`.
 Each line contains:

 - `token`: a token string.
+  These should be lexicographically sorted, i.e., comparing byte-by-byte using the numerical value of each byte.
 - `number`: an integer specifying the number of bytes taken up by the corresponding line in `tokens-names.tsv` (excluding the newline).

 The same logic applies to `tokens-descriptions.tsv.ranges.gz` for `tokens-descriptions.tsv`.